axsh/bashsteps/README.md

 repeating already done steps are avoided.

 The above requirements are not expected to change.
-Script that meet these requirements should work with future bashstep tools.
-Tools that build on top of just these requriments can expect to work with scripts written in the future.
+Script that meet these requirements should work with future bashsteps tools.
+Tools that build on top of just these requirements can expect to work with scripts written in the future.

 ### Next steps